awsdocs/amazon-ec2-user-guide-windows/doc_source/storage-optimized-instances.md

 Bare metal instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.

 For more information, see [Amazon EC2 I3 Instances](https://aws.amazon.com/ec2/instance-types/i3)\.
+<a name="i4i-instances"></a>
+**I4i instances**
+These instances are well suited for I/O intensive workloads that require small to medium sized data sets on local storage, such as transactional databases and NoSQL databases\.

+For more information, see [Amazon EC2 I4i Instances](https://aws.amazon.com/ec2/instance-types/i4i)\.

 **Topics**
 + [Hardware specifications](#storage-instances-hardware)